ardeeshany/Parallel_Computing/README.md

 # Parallel_Computing
-A CheatSheet for Parallel Computation in R
+This is a cheatsheet about parallel programming in R. The heart of this cheatsheet is based on the Parallel Computing in R course from DataCamp by Hana ¦ev?íková.

 <a href="https://github.com/ardeeshany/Parallel_Computing/blob/master/parallel_computation.pdf" download> Download Link </a>